 The Extreme Tower is an amusement ride where people are lifted up a large vertical structure to the top and then released to a free-fall.
-The process usually takes less than a minute: about 50 seconds of mental anguish as you see yourself getting higher and higher up in the air, seeing the landscape and the structures below you getting smaller, with the lingering fear and anticipation that you’re about to drop; and then the actual fall would be very quick, give or take maybe 2 seconds.
+The process usually takes less than a minute: about 50 seconds of mental anguish as you see yourself getting higher and higher up in the air, seeing the landscape and the structures below you getting smaller, with the lingering fear and anticipation that you’re about to drop; and then the actual fall will be very quick, give or take maybe 2 seconds.

 Describing it alone was already exhilarating.
 It was all I wanted to try.

 The problem was I just ate and my biggest fear in life is the act of vomiting.
 I was never terrified of the ride.
 I was worried I might experience that terrible nauseous feeling and then taste in my mouth that horrible acidic mixture of digested food and gastric fluid.
 It wasn’t going to be pleasant.

 “So you’re not going, Ollie?”
 One of my friends who was standing beside me asked.
 I shook my head as we watched the group of people before us slowly rise above the ground.
 The ride was making its typical machine sounds.
 The lights of the tower were blinking, almost hypnotically.
 They were going up, up, and up. . .